 There are several different treatment options for CML.
 These treatments focus on getting rid of blood cells containing the genetic mutation.
 When these cells are effectively eliminated, the disease can go into remission.

 The first step in treatment is often a class of medications called tyrosine kinase inhibitors (TKIs).
 These are very effective at managing CML when it’s in the chronic phase, which is when the number of cancer cells in the blood or bone marrow is relatively low.

 TKIs work by blocking the action of tyrosine kinase and stopping the growth of new cancer cells.
 These drugs can be taken by mouth at home.

 TKIs have become the standard treatment for CML, and there are several available.
 However, not everyone responds to treatment with TKIs.
 Some people may even become resistant.
 In these cases, a different drug or treatment may be recommended.

 People who respond to treatment with TKIs often need to take them indefinitely.
 While TKI treatment can lead to remission, it doesn’t completely eliminate CML.

-Gleevec was the first TKI to hit the market in 2001.
-Blood tests show that CML responds quickly to Gleevec, generally within one to three months.
+Gleevec was the first TKI to hit the market.
+Many people with CML respond quickly to Gleevec.
 Side effects are usually mild and may include:

 - nausea and vomiting